 Note: If you are expecting a tax refund, you need to have your bank account information ready so that your tax refund gets deposited immediately.

 5. What Types of Income Are Included in Your Return?

-As you file your tax return, you need to show all the taxable income you have received in the financial year.
+As you file your tax return, you must show all the taxable income you received in the financial year.
 You can generate income from several sources, which may include the following: